1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Most grants are applied toward the completion of a single song or track, though funds may be used across multiple songs or tracks as part of a recording project.
 Grant funds are paid directly toward eligible recording expenses .
 Recording Fund will issue payment to one or more approved service providers for costs such as: Service providers are selected and vetted by the applicant.
 If awarded, grantees must submit a Grant Use Budget for review and approval upon execution of the grant agreement.

 Please refer to the questions and answers below for additional details.
 Applicants for the Made In Montana Grant must: Be 18 years of age or older Live in the United States Make under $100,000, pre-tax, annually Please refer to the questions/answers below for additional information.
 How is the grant paid out?

 Recording Fund grants are awarded to artists, musicians, and bands, and are paid directly toward the recording process, including producer, engineer, or studio costs, mixing, mastering, and studio musicians.
 Who's eligiable for the Made In Montana grant?
 The Made In Montana grant is for music makers who are Montana residents and 18 years of age or older only.

 While we accept applications from artists at any stage of their journey, our mission is to support diverse artists who have demonstrated drive and determination.
 The Made In Montana grant is for music makers who are Montana residents and 18 years of age or older only.
 While we accept applications from artists at any stage of their journey, our mission is to support artists who have demonstrated drive and determination.

 Can you buy equipment or gear with the grant?
 No. The grant is designed to cover the costs of the recording process.
 Refer back to the first question.

 We understand that home recording is a valuable asset to the modern musician, and we hope that this grant can support this process by providing funding for services that might not be possible in your home studio or with your skill set, such as mixing, mastering, and full-band live recording.
 No. The grant is designed to cover the costs of the recording process.
 Refer back to the first question.

 We understand that home recording is a valuable asset to the modern musician, and we hope that this grant can support this process by providing funding for services that might not be possible in your home studio or with your skill set, such as mixing, mastering, and full-band live recording.
 Yes.
 Awarded grants are to be utilized within 3 months of the award date.

 See the Grant Schedule.
 The application will be open from January 1st, 2026 thru January 31st, 2026.
+Review our general FAQ for additional information.

-Selected applicants will be notified by mid-March—exact date TBA.
+Selected applicants will be notified by mid-July—exact date TBA.
 Awardees will have access to grant funds upon notification.
 From the time of notification of the award and the signing of the grant agreement, grantees will have 3 months to use their grant funding.

 We suggest pre-writing your answers and copying/pasting them into the application when ready.
 Preview the application questions here .
 Grant funds must be used within 90 days of award and execution of the grant agreement, per the Grant Schedule .